Brown Discharge During Pregnancy: 7 Causes (& How to Stop It)

 What to do: Generally, treatment is not necessary.
 However if discharge persists or increases, you should consult your doctor for assessment and treatment as indicated.

-When is brown vaginal normal?
+When is brown discharge normal?

 Small amounts of brown discharge that ranges from fluid to mucus-like consistency is common, particularly in the early stages of pregnancy.
 It is also normal to have some dark discharge following sexual intercourse.